What you should know about the Norwegian Constitution of 1814 and the circumstances leading up to its existence.

 The principal of equality is very prominent.
 Norway was the only state in Europe that abolished the titles of aristocracy (lords and ladies), and the right to vote was widely expanded.
 About 40% of eligible voters could vote, which was sensationally high for the time.
 General military service was also introduced.

-The Norwegian Constitution is greatly influenced by the American, this section in particular.
+The Norwegian Constitution is greatly influenced by the American, the section on independence in particular.
 Norway is a self-declared free, independent, and inseparable kingdom.